Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 Click the images for a larger view.

-Given the angle of the game having depth be clear is important.
+Given the angle of the game, having depth be clear is important.
-The old rendering was bright and colorful but the only visual clue about depth was from the shadows from walls and objects which in the case of walls couldn't be seen from every angle.
+The old rendering was bright and colorful, but the only visual clue about depth was from the shadows from walls and objects, which in the case of walls couldn't be seen from every angle.
-The game did have some normal based lighting but it wasn't very visible.
+The game did have some normal based lighting, but it wasn't very visible.

-So to improve this I fixed up the normal lighting so it was more noticable and then added SSAO.
-With the new pass system (detailed below in *Internals*) this ended up being somewhat system to add (apart from tracking down some gpu specific bugs).
-SSAO comes with a peforance hit but it isn't noticable on high end machines and I plan to add an option to disable it on low end machines.
+To improve this, I fixed up the normal lighting so it was more noticeable and then added SSAO.
+With the new pass system (detailed below in *Internals*) this ended up being somewhat simple to add (apart from tracking down some gpu specific bugs).
+SSAO comes with a peformance hit, but it isn't noticable on high end machines and I plan to add an option to disable it on low end machines.

 ### Students got a model

 ![A student sitting](/img/student-model.jpg){:align="left"}

-[The old blue box model will be missed][boxy] but the new model is much more fitting.
-Like the professor this model is fully setup for the tinting system that was made previously.
+[The old blue box model will be missed][boxy], but the new model is much more fitting.
+It is fully set up for the tinting system that was made previously, like the professor.

 The student uses modified animations from the professor with an additional sitting animation.

-I still need to add other student models (female, other looks etc) however this takes a lot of time so i'm defering that to a later date.
+I still need to add other student models (female, other looks etc.), but it takes a lot of time.
+I am therefore deferring that to a later date.

 ### Skin color fixes

-Minor tweet to the underlying texture of professors/students so that skin colors don't look as washed out.
+Minor tweak to the underlying texture of professors/students so that skin colors don't look as washed out.

 ### Shops